 Wind is a mighty force.
 It moves our ocean currents, shapes the landscape and helps forge plant communities.
-In May, we showcase an artifact that not only gives shape to this force, but also calls attention to the rich history of citizen science that powers our country’s weather science.
-We look this May at a vintage printed map illustrating the wind currents of the Pacific Coast.
+This month, we showcase an artifact that not only gives shape to this force, but also calls attention to the rich history of citizen science that powers our country’s weather science: a vintage printed map illustrating the wind currents of the Pacific Coast.

 This gorgeous map, crafted with delicate linework and sharp detail, was purchased by the Museum in 1977 and originally published in 1879 in Elliott’s Illustrated History of Santa Cruz County.
 It depicts the wind-powered currents that batter the Pacific Coast, with Santa Cruz near its center.